bluebanquise/bluebanquise/resources/documentation/stories.rst

   If used, it may be also a good idea to version the /etc/bluebanquise/playbooks/ and /etc/bluebanquise/roles/custom/ folders.

-It may even be better to use an external to the cluster git platform (gitlab, etc.) to backup the whole configuration, and be able to push changes from the cluster to this platform.
+It may even be better to use an external git platform (gitlab, etc.) to backup the whole configuration, and be able to push changes from the cluster to this platform.